This post may contain affiliate links. Please read my disclosure and privacy policy.

 Keyword: peanut butter banana muffins

-If you try these peanut butter banana muffins, please leave a comment and star rating below, letting me know how you like them.
+If you try these banana peanut butter muffins, please leave a comment and star rating below, letting me know how you like them.

 Megan Gilmore leaning on her white countertop.